micnncim/action-label-syncer/README.md

 [![Release](https://badgen.net/github/release/micnncim/action-label-syncer?icon=github)](https://github.com/micnncim/action-label-syncer/releases)
 [![Marketplace](https://badgen.net/badge/marketplace/action-label-syncer?icon=github)](https://github.com/marketplace/actions/label-syncer)

 Action to sync GitHub labels in the declarative way.
+By using this action, you can sync current labels with configured labels in a YAML manifest.

 ## Usage

-### Create manifest of GitHub labels
+### Create YAML manifest of GitHub labels

 ```yaml
 - color: d73a4a